Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.md

 ## What do I plan on adding in the next versions?

-* Automatically wrapping flexible images (`max-width: 100%; height: auto;`) so that the placeholder has the right aspect ratio.
 * Ability to change the dominant color to a custom color in the attachment details.
 * Ability to choose a dominant color from a reduced color palette.
 * Option to enable tiny thumbnails as described on [manu.ninja](https://manu.ninja/dominant-colors-for-lazy-loading-images).